liske/wekan-scheduler/README.md

         # cron-like schedule (pycron)
         'schedule': '0 8 * * 1-5',

-        # do *not* create a card if a calendar event is matching
+        # do *not* create a card if a calendar event is found
-        # .ics files a searched in the ics/ subdirectory
+        # in a iCal file in the ics/ subdirectory
         #
-        # to enable the value needs to be a dict, if filename or
+        # to enable this feature the value needs to be a dict,
-        # event filters are unset they match for any
+        # if filename or event filters are unset they match
+        # for any calendar event
         #
         # fn: check .ics filename (regex)
         # event: check EVENT name (regex)
+        #
+        # This will suppress card creation by calendar events
+        # with an name containing the word 'Holiday' found in
+        # any iCal file:
+        #
         # 'ics': {
-        #    'event': '^Holiday',
+        #    'event': 'Holiday',
         # },

         # target board and list